Downton Cuckoo Fair

 - The fair is held in the middle of a village and having 20k visitors would significantly increase the risk of bringing COVID to a low incidence area.

-- The fair is early in 2021 which means there is little the time, following the winter, for the pandemic to reduce.
+- The timing of the fair early in 2022 means there is little the time, following the winter, for the pandemic to reduce.